-Please note: We do not yet have a clinical trial available for the use of GD2 CAR-T cells to treat diffuse midline gliomas, but we anticipate having a clinical trial available in the Second half of 2019.
+Please note: We do not yet have a clinical trial available for the use of GD2 CAR-T cells to treat diffuse midline gliomas, but we anticipate having a clinical trial available in the Spring of 2020.
 When a trial does become available, it will only be open to a small number of patients who meet strict inclusion criteria.
 Early clinical trials enroll a limited number of patients in order to test safety and determine side effects in humans.
 To learn more about clinical trials kindly review our FAQs.

 Clinical trials for DIPG and other pediatric cancers